-For example, we utilize affiliate links to support the site and be able to bring new content and do more reviews.
-We typically try not to use these links for products we don’t believe in, as to ensure that we’re not putting out bad information.
+For example, we utilize affiliate links to support the site and be able to bring new videos and do more reviews.
+We typically try not to use these links for products we don’t believe in to ensure that we’re not putting out bad information.

 Eventually, as your audience builds and your authority online grows, you may attract companies that want to sponsor your videos.
 While this may be very exciting when it first occurs, you should approach this very cautiously.